mora145/A_Dog_Said/README.md

 Following parts are added to the game:

-A Dog Said Research Tab: Simple Animal Prosthetics, Animal Bionics, Animal Healing
+A Dog Said Research Tab: Animal Healing

 * animal brain stimulator.
 Fits all animals.
 * bionic animal eyes.
 Fits all animals.